Concept of Industrial Relation

 - Government are the three participants or parties in the industrial relations.

-5. Development of healthy labour management: The important purpose of industrial relations are development of healthy labour-management or employee-employer relations,maintenance industrial peace,avoidance of industrial strife,development and growth of industrial democracy etc.
+5. Development of healthy labour management: The important purpose of industrial relations is development of healthy labour-management or employee-employer relations, maintenance industrial peace, avoidance of industrial strife, development and growth of industrial democracy etc.

 Participants in Industrial Relations

 1. Employer and their Associations: Employer plays an important role in industrial relations.
 He hires the employees, pay them wages, provides allowances, he regulates the working relations through various rules,regulations and laws and at same time expects the workers to follow them.
 The bargaining power of the employers is weakened in comparison to that of trade unions, though they have high bargaining power when compared to that of employees.
 So, they form into associations to equate their bargaining power with trade union, and these associations protect the employer by putting pressure on government and trade unions.

 2. Workers and their Associations: Workers plays a crucial role in industrial relation.
 Worker as a whole includes his working age, educational background, social and family background, psychological traits, talents, skills, culture, attitude towards others work.
 Workers form into their associations called “Trade Unions” to get their problems solved.
 The trade unions work for workers economic interest through collective bargaining by bringing the pressure on the management through economic and political strategies.